 That customer experience will make or break the sale … or the decision to even engage with sales in the first place.

-From finding answers to questions to emails that aren’t easily ignored, every touchpoint matters.
-And if one falls down, you’ve opened the door for your competition to score a closed-won opportunity at your expense.
+From providing answers prospects type in Google to sending emails they actually want to open, every touchpoint matters.
+And if just one falls down, you’ve opened the door for your competition to score a closed-won opportunity at your expense.

 So, how do you build a world-class customer experience?
 Let’s get started.

 If your answer is “marketing” then you’ll be wasting a lot of time!

 Anyone who interacts with customers (sales, marketing, customer service, etc.) …. and any team that indirectly supports a customer’s experience (think IT or finance, for example) should have a voice in the process.

 This can feel like a shift in culture, because it is.
 And you, as a marketer, can lead this change.

 For more, jump over to our blog on building a customer-centric culture first, then come back here to continue reading.